-Ron currently serves as an Adjunct Professor at New York Theological Seminary, and taught a pastoral care class for the Maine School of Ministry in the fall term of 2018.
-He is an active member at First Parish Church, United Church of Christ, in Brunswick, where his spouse Mary serves as Senior Pastor.
-In his free time he enjoys reading, movies, gardening, walking and spending time with his family, including his two year old grandson Caleb.
+Ron taught pastoral care classes at the Maine School of Ministry in the fall terms of 2018 and 2019.
+Ron is a member at First Parish Church, United Church of Christ, in Brunswick, Maine where his spouse Mary recently retired as Senior Pastor.
+In his free time he enjoys reading, movies, gardening, bicycling, walking and spending time with his family, including grandchildren Caleb and Sophie.

 Anne Hodgman joined the Maine Conference Staff in the Fall of 2001 as a Resource Center Assistant.
 In the Fall of 2008, Anne became the Director of the Resource Center.
 After the conference office moved to Augusta in May of 2013, Anne took on the duties of Accounting Assistant which entails processing all of the Conference and Pilgrim Lodge bills, running the bi-weekly payrolls for both, submitting quarterly and annual reports to the State and Federal Governments on behalf of the Conference and Pilgrim Lodge.

 In January of 2017, she added Executive Assistant to her duties as the transition away from the Resource Center began.
 Responsibilities include answering the phones, providing administrative support as needed, coordinates registration for events and the distribution of data, works on annual reporting to the Data Hub/yearbook, provides hospitality, coordinates the arrangements for General Synod delegates, oversees office machine maintenance, office supplies, maintains the Conference calendar, opens and distributes mail, custodial and other duties as assigned.